kausgang/Kubernetes-Template/1. Theory & Quickstart/README.md

 # 4.7 🌐 **Service Manifest (service.yaml)**

 Choose service type based on your environment:

 - **ClusterIP** (internal only)
 - **NodePort** (access via node’s IP + port)
 - **LoadBalancer** (cloud providers)

+There are easy ways to generate service with kubectl command or online tool.
+Below is an example -

+`kubectl expose deployment my-deployment --type=NodePort --port=80 --name=my-service --dry-run=client -o yaml > service.yaml`

+> you can deploy an Ingress controller and use it with a ClusterIP Service to expose your application, which is generally a better practice than creating a manual service for external access.
+In a kind cluster, you can also use a software-based load balancer like MetalLB or the cloud-provider-kind tool to simulate a LoadBalancer service type

+> By default, the LoadBalancer service type in Kubernetes is intended for cloud environments (AWS, GCP, Azure, etc.) that have native load balancer support.
+A local kind cluster does not have this functionality built-in, so a service of type LoadBalancer will remain in a "pending" state

 ```yaml
 apiVersion: v1